NVIDIA/DIGITS/examples/autoencoder/README.md

 This is the definition of a simple linear autoencoder which learns to compress an input of 784 nodes into a layer of just 50 nodes.
 Note how the model is symmetrically defined, with the encoder and decoder at opposite sides of the smallest layer of 50 nodes.

-Since this is unsupervising training, a hook is required to tell DIGITS what to compare the network output against: here we are just setting the target label to be equal to the input image through this function:
+Since this is unsupervised training, a hook is required to tell DIGITS what to compare the network output against: here we are just setting the target label to be equal to the input image through this function:

 ```lua